zhoujj2013/lncfuntk/README.md

 cd ./lncFNTK
 mkdir data
 cd data
-perl ../BuildDb/BuildDb.pl mm9 ./ novel.final.gtf newdb >mm9.log 2>mm9.err
+perl ../bin/BuildDb/BuildDb.pl mm9 ./ novel.final.gtf newdb >mm9.log 2>mm9.err
 ```

 ### Create the latest supporting data by yourself

 We will update supporting data in our server every month.
-If you want to the latest supporting dataset, you build it by yourself with BuildDB module.
+If you want to download the latest supporting dataset, you can build it by yourself with BuildDB module.

 ```
 cd data
 # if mm9 directory is exists.
 rm -r mm9
-perl ../BuildDb/BuildDb.pl mm9 ./ > mm9.log
+perl ../bin/BuildDb/BuildDb.pl mm9 ./ > mm9.log
 # this program will download the reference data from public databases.
 # Be patient, at least 30 mins are needed for this step.
 ```

 ## Run testing

-Run demo to check whether the package work well.
+After you installed the lncFunTK package, you can run demo to check whether the package work well (the data was well prepared in ./demo).

 ### Create database

 If you haven't built database for mouse(mm9), please run:

 ```
+cd $INSTALL_DIR
 cd data
 wget http://137.189.133.71/zhoujj/lncfuntk/mm9.tar.gz
 tar xzvf mm9.tar.gz